simbo1905/thinbus-srp-js/README.md

 The jar srp6a-js-XXXX.jar contains:

   - **js/thinbus-srp6a-min.js** The all in one Javascript libraries with all dependencies minified.
-Use this as a preference where possible.
   - **js/thinbus-srp6a-config-sha256n1024.js** An example of a configuration which uses SHA-256 hashing and a 1024 bit prime number.
   - **com/bitbucket/thinbus/srp6/js/SRP6JavascriptServerSessionSHA256.class** The java class which can interface with the javascript class.